-Sean Ryan, a Partner in Eversheds Sutherland Corporate and Commercial Department in Dublin and Chair of its designated Brexit Unit, outlines key legal issues for companies to consider
+Sean Ryan, a Partner in Eversheds Sutherland Corporate and Commercial Department and Chair of its designated Brexit Unit, outlines key legal issues for companies to consider

 The British Government has made it clear that it intends to control immigration and impose UK controls over EU citizens wishing to come and work in the UK.
-While there is talk of amnesties for EU citizens currently working in the UK and UK citizens working in the EU, given its trading relationship and other links with the UK, any barriers to the free movement of people is likely to have a disproportionate effect on Ireland.
-Irish and EU citizens will no longer enjoy an automatic right to travel to and work in the UK and vice versa and are likely to face greater bureaucracy and visa applications in recruitment.
-It seems likely that a reciprocal deal will be negotiated to ensure existing migrants can remain in their current country of residence.
-However, there are no guarantees.
+Companies should prepare for new barriers to the free movement of people.
+EU citizens currently residing in the UK must apply for the EU Settlement Scheme to retain their right to live and work in the UK.
+EU citizens will no longer enjoy an automatic right to travel to and work in the UK and are likely to face greater bureaucracy and visa applications in recruitment.
+The Withdrawal Agreement guarantees the rights of UK citizens living and working in EU member states up until the end of the transition period, after this time UK citizens will need to apply for permenant residence in their respective host country.

 Employers should bear Brexit in mind when agreeing terms for recruitment or cross-border secondments of employees and should also audit the extent and immigration status of their migrant workforces when formulating a contingency plan post Brexit.